onin-engineering/legal-agreements/terms-of-service.md

 **Your device calendars and contacts**.
 You can choose to allow the App to connect to your device calendars to show you such calendar events in the App.
 If you do, you give your consent to do that.
 You can also choose to allow the App to connect to your device contacts to show you which of these contacts are also OurCal users and, if you do, you give your consent to do that.

-**Cost.** We won’t charge you to use OurCal but you are responsible for any Internet fees, carrier data plans and other costs from third parties that you may be charged to connect to our services.
+**Cost**.
+If you use the free version of OurCal, we won’t charge you to use OurCal.
+If you use one of our paid for plans, then you will be charged the fees relevant to that plan.
+In all cases, you are responsible for any Internet fees, carrier data plans and other costs from third parties that you may be charged to connect to our services.

 ## Support for the app and how to tell us about problems